TESTIMONIALS

 She’s a** tremendous editor**, careful, funny, loving, delicate but tough and clear-minded: one of the most thorough I’ve come across, and I’ve been edited a lot.—John Freeman, literary critic and publisher of Freeman’s Biannual, former editor of Granta

 I would not write another book without Michelle Wildgen’s help.
 She has a keen sense of structural development—and a genius for figuring what tiny crucial piece is missing from a story that, once added, transforms the entirety.
 She is also terrific about spotting clarity issues, while respecting the sound and style of a writer’s language.
-She is my number one resource for finishing manuscripts and probably the reason I was able to land my dream agent and complete my last book.—Leigh Newman, author of Still Points North
+She is my number one resource for finishing manuscripts and probably the reason I was able to land my dream agent and complete my last book.—Leigh Newman, author of Nobody Gets Out Alive

 Michelle skillfully addresses the weaknesses in your writing, and helps you solve them by working in the direction of your strengths.
 She knows the right questions to ask and when to ask them, and frames them so deftly you feel that you have magically solved the problem yourself.
 Simply put, she not only makes the work infinitely better, she makes you a better writer.—Elissa Schappell, author of Use Me and Blueprints for Building Better Girls